alexrayneruk/PICCY/README.md

-# Public File Host
+# PICCY

-Sometimes I need to host an file on the internet and so that's why I made this!
+## Sometimes I need to host an file on the internet and so that's why I made this!

+PICCY obviously stands for Public Images Can Collect YES!